FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 =====================

-Robotics itself doesn't require much resources, but the problem is that being a platform is supposed to run other things and not only himself.
+Robotics itself doesn't require much resources, but the problem is that being a platform is supposed to run other things and not only itself.
 This means that if you run the platform alone you can run it under a small CPU and not much RAM instead if you intend to use with much service nodes running in it you need a really powerful machine.
 The main idea is to use big machines for the master